NRWLDev/changelog-gen/docs/hooks.md

 documentation.

-The hook function format is relatively simple, it takes in the current context, as well as the current and new version objects, and must return a list of the files, if any, that were modified.
-The version objects are provided to allow using the values as parameters if required.
+The hook function format is relatively simple, it takes in the current context, as well as the new version string, and must return a list of the files, if any, that were modified.
+The new version is provided to allow using the values as parameters if required.
 The context object provides messaging ability as well as access to the current config object.